scriptsandthings/Jamf_things/Documentation/Helpful Blogs and Links .md

-Helpful blogs and links in no specific order (at this time)
+Helpful blogs and links, in no specific order (at this time)

 https://macnotes.wordpress.com/